argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/running-a-model-or-program.md

 It is necessary to re-compile only when the model changes, or parameters specific to the model graph change, including the batch size.

 Compile times can be significant.
 Compiling the UNet sample, for example, when using images of size 32x32 pixels, takes 358(s), and 1844(s) for images of size 256x256.

+The entire compile process is executed on the host and no RDUs are involved in the compile step.

 Example of compiling the LeNet application: